A two stage approach for order and rack allocation with order backlog in a mobile rack environment: Literature review

 \subsection{Recent literature}

-\cite{azadeh2019} and \cite{boysen19} have recently presented work discussing the literature regarding warehousing systems involving automated and robotic handling. \cite{jaghbeer20} have presented a survey focusing on automated order picking systems which includes parts-to-picker systems involving mobile robots such as considered in this paper. \cite{barros21} have presented a survey on recent developments and research opportunities with respect to robotic mobile fulfilment systems.
-They discussed a number of problem areas associated with such systems and identified many research challenges.
-The literature survey in \cite{valle2021} included additional papers beyond those considered in \cite{azadeh2019, boysen19}.
-Accordingly, for space reasons, we only consider in this section work additional to that discussed there.
+\cite{azadeh2019, barros21, boysen19, jaghbeer20, valle2021, zhen2022} have recently presented work discussing the literature regarding warehousing systems involving automated and robotic handling.
+Accordingly, for space reasons, we only consider in this section work additional to that discussed there, or work especially relevant to the problem, order and rack allocation, considered in this paper.

-\cite{merschformann2019} used discrete-event simulation to investigate the impact of a large number of different decision rules in the operation of a RMFS.
-In terms of allocation of orders to pickers each picker chose an order from those available as and when needed, so unlike the work considered in this paper they did not consider simultaneous allocation of orders to pickers.
-They also considered rack replenishment and rack storage (i.e.~where in the facility a rack should remain whilst unused).
-One conclusion from their work was that the choice of order for each picker had a significant effect on throughput.